-10.2 ASSESSMENT METHODS
+10.2 Assessment methods

-- 10.2.1 The methods of assessment of IMGs for the purpose of vocational registration, are fit for purpose. - 10.2.2 The training provider has procedures to inform employers, and where appropriate the regulators, including the MCNZ, where patient safety concerns arise in assessment.
+- 10.2.1 The methods of assessment of SIMGs, while they are practising under their provisional vocational registration, are fit for purpose. - 10.2.2 The training provider has procedures to inform employers, and where appropriate the regulators, including the MCNZ, where patient safety concerns arise in assessment.